FlabberDoodle/WPR381-Node.js-API-Integration-App/README.md

-**Overview**

-  • Make a Node.js app that depends on user input from the terminal to retrieve some information from the internet.

-  • Integrate Twitter, Spotify, and OMDb APIs via the appropriate NPM modules to satisfy the requirements that follow.

-  • Use API calls and parse through returned JSON objects, outputting them in a specified format

-  • Read commands and queries from file

-**Requirements**

-  • There are 4 main functions that your application must complete:

-      (1) Print latest tweets,
-      (2) Perform a Spotify look-up for a song,
-      (3) Query OMDb for movie details, and
-      (4) Read a query from a text file.

-  • The program should make a request to the Twitter API that is limited by parameters -- username and number of tweets, and it should fetch a JSON object that includes an array of the 20 most recent tweets;

-  • The program should make a request to the Spotify API, and fetch a JSON object that includes the artist(s), song, preview link, and album.
+# Node.js API Integration App

+## Overview
+This project is a Node.js application that interacts with **Twitter**, **Spotify**, and **OMDb** APIs based on user input from the terminal.
+It processes API calls, retrieves data, and outputs it in a specified format.
+Additionally, it can read commands and queries from a file to perform various tasks.

+## Features
+- **Fetch Latest Tweets**: Retrieve the 20 most recent tweets from a specified Twitter account.
+- **Spotify Song Lookup**: Search for a song on Spotify, and display information such as artist, song name, album, and preview link.
-  • The program should make a HTTP request to the OMDb API using the request NPM module, and get back a JSON object that includes the title, year, IMDb rating, language, etc.
+- **OMDb Movie Details**: Query the OMDb API to fetch movie details such as title, year, IMDb rating, language, etc.

-  • The program should also read from a file called "random.text" and execute the command and query found there using string and array methods.
-Create any adhoc commands that the application can run from the other three requirements (e.g. Tweets or OMDb data)

-  • Appropriate comments and error-checking must be added

-**Technologies**

-  • Node.js

-  • JavaScript

-  • OMDb API (via request npm module)

-  • Twitter API (via twitter npm module)

-  • Spotify API (via spotify npm module)
+- **Read from File**: Execute commands from a file called `random.txt` and perform API queries based on the file content.

+## Requirements
+The application includes the following main functions:
+1. **Print Latest Tweets**:
+   - Fetch the 20 most recent tweets based on a specified Twitter username and number of tweets.
+2. **Spotify Song Lookup**:
+   - Query Spotify API for song details, including the artist(s), song title, preview link, and album.
+3. **OMDb Movie Lookup**:
+   - Fetch movie details such as title, year, IMDb rating, and more from OMDb.
+4. **File Query Execution**:
+   - Read commands from a text file and execute the associated API queries.

+## Technologies
+- **Node.js**: JavaScript runtime used for building server-side applications.
+- **JavaScript**: Core programming language used.
+- **Twitter API**: Access Twitter data using the `twitter` NPM module.
+- **Spotify API**: Fetch music data using the `spotify` NPM module.
+- **OMDb API**: Retrieve movie data using the `request` NPM module.